CallMeEchoCodes/CallMeEchoCodes/README.md

 ### <div align="center">I'm Echo, a programmer who is also ok at games</div>

-- 🔭 I’m currently working on a private project
+- 🔭 I’m currently working on a [GDBot](https://github.com/CallMeEchoCodes/GDBot)

-- 🌱 I’m currently learning MySQL and ReactJS
+- 🌱 I’m currently learning discord bot programming

 - ❓ Ask me about NodeJS!
 I'm always happy to help.